theRealAph/ScopeLocals/README.md

 better today, but it was Java 1.1 in 1997.
 A thread-local variable makes it possible to use this utility class reasonably efficiently in a multi-threaded program.)

-## In summary

-extent-local variables have the following properties:

-* _Ease of use_: The properties of immutability and locally-defined extent make it easier for a reader to reason about programs, in much the same way that declaring a field of a variable `final` does.
-The one-way nature of the channel from caller to callee makes it much easier to reason about the flow of data in a program.

-* _Comprehensibility_: The values of extent-local variables are only shared in the extent of `run()` or `call()`, and not shared outside that extent.

-* _Robustness_ These two properties, taken together, make it simple to identify and verify where data is being shared and where it is being consumed.
-The syntax of the API means that data cannot be shared, accidentally or deliberately, outside the extent.

-* _Performance_: Extent-local variables can be inherited by threads created by a `StructuredExecutor` with very little overhead.
-  Also, in most cases an extent-local variable `x.get()` is as fast as a local variable `x`.
-This is true regardless of how far away `x.get()` is from the point that the extent-local variable `x` is bound.

 ## API